isomerpages/ema-pl/_about/singapore-s-energy-story.md

 On the demand side, we will continue our efforts to improve our energy efficiency in all sectors.
 We will also empower our households to better manage their electricity consumption by providing them with more information.

 Our Energy Story is a long-term effort.
-The Energy Market Authority will be working with various stakeholders, from businesses to research communities, youths, unions and the general public to achieve this vision of a cleaner and more efficient energy future.
+The Energy Market Authority is working with various stakeholders, from businesses to research communities, youths, unions and the general public to achieve this vision of a cleaner and more efficient energy future.

 ![Future Singapore Energy Story Infographic](/images/about/Future-SG-Energy-Story-Infographic_20191029.jpg) *Source: Ministry of Trade and Industry, Singapore*